fortian/mwmg/config/pcapper/README.md

 interest (and a second on hosts with two interfaces of interest).
 It has been adapted by Fortian to demonstrate running additional instances to observe received traffic instead of sourced traffic.

-# Open Issues

-- PCapper only monitors IPv4 traffic and only analyzes TCP and UDP.

-- The MGEN flow-id analysis is ad-hoc, and may have false positives.

-- PCapper treats fragments as having been sent entirely at the transmission of the first packet in the fragment.
-Retransmissions of fragments later in the fragmented packet stream are not accounted for.
-(Usually, UDP traffic of interest is sent with the DF bit set, so this is generally irrelevant, but may lead to anomalies in the presence of jumbo frames or mismatched MTUs.)

-- PCapper doesn't use multicast, which would benefit deployments with multiple receivers or on some kinds of wireless networks.